johncardozo/aspnet-core-helloworld/readme.md

-# ASP.NET MVC Core project - Microsoft .NET Core SDK - 2.0.0
+# ASP.NET MVC Core 2 project - Microsoft .NET Core SDK - 2.0.3
-This project intent to show how to setup a web project using n-tiers architecture using Entity Framework.
+This project intent to show how to setup a solution using n-tiers architecture using Entity Framework.
 .Net Core is used as framework for the solution.
 The IDE used for this example was VS Code.
 The model for this project is a "Netflix" example having only two entities: Movie and Category

 ## Prerequisites
-- Microsoft .NET Core SDK - 2.0.0
+- Microsoft .NET Core SDK - 2.0.3
 - Visual Studio Code

 ## Steps